Saturday AcademyExplore. Discover. Learn.Follow Your Curiosity!

 Assuming the position still interests you at the end of the interview, take time near the end of the interview to express that interest.
 Unless you tell them, the interviewer has no way of knowing this.

-Thank the interviewer for his/her time and interest.
+Thank the interviewer for their time and interest.
 If appropriate, thank anyone who also helped you, but don’t linger.
 Get a business card and send your interviewer a thank you note the same day of your interview.

 Saturday Academy's SA Circle Logo